radialHuman/ds_notes/notes/2024/2024_index.md

 ## Process
 - [X] 1.
 Build the index with youtube links from WL list - 31-12-23
-- [/] 2.
+- [X] 2.
 Start with interview questions by Complete-Data-Science-material
-- [/] 3.
+- [X] 3.
 Copy over from previous note book where applicable
+- [/] 4.
+Fill the priority ones
-- [] 4.
+- [] 5.
 Watch youtube links from WL list, create topics and fill details
-- [] 5.
+- [] 6.
 Fill what was left
-- [] 6.
+- [] 7.
 Update as per mock interview
-- [] 7.
+- [] 8.
 Update as per real interview requirements

 ## Priority
 1. Basics - Maths